-PhD students contribute to supervision of undergraduate and postgraduate students who are undertaking project work in
+PhD students contribute to supervision of undergraduate and postgraduate students who are undertaking project work in their research group.
+Therefore, it is appropriate that they should be provided with some guidance on the nature and extent of their commitments.

 The following guidelines apply: